Grand theft avocado: 3 arrested in $300K California theft

 Continue Reading Below

-Three produce company workers have been arrested in the theft of up to $300,000 worth of avocados, according to the Ventura County Sheriff's Office.
+Southern California authorities say three produce company workers have been arrested in the theft of up to $300,000 worth of avocados.

-Thirty-eight-year-old Joseph Valenzuela, 28-year-old Carlos Chavez and 30-year-old Rahim Leblanc were each charged with grand theft of fruit and were being held in jail on bail of $250,000 each.
-They were arrested Wednesday.
+The Ventura County Sheriff's Department says they were arrested Wednesday, charged with grand theft of fruit and are jailed for lack of $250,000 bail each.

-Detectives began investigating the suspects in May after receiving a tip that they were conducting unauthorized cash sales of avocados from a ripening facility in the city of Oxnard owned by the Mission Produce company.
+Detectives began investigating the men in May after getting a tip that they were conducting unauthorized cash sales of avocados from a ripening facility in the city of Oxnard owned by Mission Produce.

-The company estimated the avocado loss at about $300,000, the sheriff's office said.
+The sheriff's department says the company estimates the avocado loss at about $300,000.